ancientlore/istio-talk/trafficshifting/README.md

 > Note: Run the [Istio] commands from the [istio](istio) subfolder.

-We start out with a [default set of routerules](istio/route-rule-all-v1.yaml) that we created earlier:
+We start out with a [default set of virtual services and destination rules](istio/services-all-v1.yaml) that we created earlier:

-    $ istioctl create -f route-rule-all-v1.yaml -n $KUBE_NAMESPACE
+    $ istioctl create -f services-all-v1.yaml -n $KUBE_NAMESPACE

 These rules pass all traffic to the `v1` version of the services.